Chapter 8 : Shipwrecked

 No, not something inside of me, not some bursting emotion or sentiment but something physical that deafened my ears.
 It happened behind me, far behind me.
 A building.

 I stood there, unharmed.
 A building had exploded.
-I heard screaming that felt like it was coming from far away and faces swam around me, scared faces, shocked faces, faces smeared with smoke and blood.
+I heard screaming that felt like it was coming from far away and faces suddenly swarmed around me, scared faces, shocked faces, faces smeared with smoke and blood.
 And there was a man not far from me, abandoned in an alleyway, dying, and no one knew.

 I didn't give myself time to wonder why a building had just exploded.
 My body jolted into action.
 I sprinted forward and pushed people aside as if I had no care for their well-being, their swollen and screaming faces.
 My sweater caught on someone's zipper and tore.
 I swiveled my head frantically, searching for a patch of bright red, something that wasn't flame.
 My heart beat out of time, the air was heavy with smoke that stung my eyes.
 I heard a distant, strangled voice scream "Lily!", not realizing it was my own.
 The building still wasn't whole.
 It still lay scattered across the road in pieces.
 It was all wrong.

 The crowd was getting thicker.
 Somewhere, a baby wailed.
-Medical wizards had emerged out of nowhere, there were bobbies to control the mob of hurt and screaming.
+Medical wizards had emerged out of nowhere, there were bobbies trying to control the mob of hurt and screaming.
 What went wrong?
 The question hung in the air thicker than the smoke.
 I shrugged past a mother and her shrieking son, pushed my way by a group of hysterical students.
 One of them looked up at me as I past, her eyes were running as they met mine.
 "Are you okay?"
 My voice acted on its own again, as if I was separated from it.
 The girl pointed to the ground.
 "She's dead."

 I stopped dead in my tracks, and for a horrifying second didn't want to look down.
 But I had to.